cbeav/hadoosh/README.txt

 Known bugs:
  - Tab completion fails when using ".."
+ - Using numLines with head breaks tab completion

 To use HadooSh, just copy the included jar to your Hadoop cluster's gateway, make sure you've kinit'd if necessary, and run the following: